Huygens123/Sentinel-2-Image-Classification-Using-Random-Forest-and-SVM/README.md

 ---
 ## **Accuracy Assessment of the Models**
 - **Random Forest:**
-  # Model Performance

-The Random Forest classifier achieves 82% overall accuracy with bimodal prediction probability distribution, showing high confidence at extremes (0 and 1).
+The Random Forest classifier achieves 82% overall accuracy with a bimodal prediction probability distribution, showing high confidence at extremes (0 and 1).

 Class performance varies significantly:
 - **Trees**: Excellent performance (F1=0.88) with strong representation (272 samples)